 -

-US 41 (Tamiami Trail) from William Street to Peace River Bridge: Construction Project: The contractor continues work on the proposed roundabout location while traffic is shifted.
+US 41 (Tamiami Trail) from William Street to Peace River Bridge: Construction Project:

 -